AbhishekMadan/DaggerKotlin/README.md

 - @Qualifiers / @Named
   - https://bloggie.io/@_junrong/dagger-2-for-android-part-iii-the-qualifier-and-named-annotation
-  - Purpose if to qualify which dependency to inject if there are multiple constructs of the same type. ie if there are 5 derived classes from a subclass and the dependent class uses the super class to  hold he reference then dagger would get confused on which subclass to inject.
+  - Purpose is to qualify which dependency to inject if there are multiple constructs of the same type. ie if there are 5 derived classes from a subclass and the dependent class uses the super class to  hold he reference then dagger would get confused as to which subclass to inject.

+- @BindsInstance
+  - This annotation is used mainly in the Component's builder definition.
+Binding an instance is equivalent to passing an instance to a module constructor and providing that instance, but is often more efficient.